AI app review

 • How fast do I get results?

-We usually deliver the Snapshot within a few business days.
-The Baseline takes a little longer because it goes deeper.
+We deliver the Baseline within a few business days.
 On an ongoing plan you get regular reports and a prompt heads-up on critical CVEs.

 Get your AI app reviewed and keep it monitored afterwards.